 The safe, adequate, and proper inspection policy does not apply to a building official’s request for a community-wide need, such as a natural disaster.
-For improvements such as pool decks, sidewalk installations, garages, pole barns, and other structures that are not intended for human occupancy, the building official may make a request, but it is not mandatory that the request be fulfilled.
+For improvements such as pool decks, sidewalk installations, garages (check out here for best services), pole barns, and other structures that are not intended for human occupancy, the building official may make a request, but it is not mandatory that the request be fulfilled.
 The VDH may complete the request out of courtesy.

 What Happens Next